 A photo posted by Dark Horse Coffee Roasters (@darkhorsecoffee) on

-Dark Horse Coffee Roasters have three different locations in the city, each with its own unique and diverse vibe.
-They roast their top quality beans on a daily basis, always ensuring their customers are receiving the freshest and highest grade cup of coffee.
+Dark Horse Coffee Roasters is one of the top coffee shops in San Diego.
+They have three different locations in the city, each with its own unique and diverse vibe.
+Dark Horse roasts their top quality beans on a daily basis, always ensuring their customers are receiving the freshest and highest grade cup of coffee.

 4. Ryan Bros.
 Coffee